• LAUNCH YOUR DREAM

 Every once in a while, a dream falls apart.
 That does not mean this dream will not be realized in the future in a different form, so really it is more of a dream deferred than a dream lost.

-And, I am still able to find happiness even when a dream is lost.
+And I can still find happiness even when a dream is lost.
 That’s the beauty of giving something your all.

-It still is painful of course to not make a dream come true when you have worked so hard for it.
-I am in that space right now of keeping the faith, and reminding myself that everything happens for a reason, even when we cannot yet see or understand what that reason is.
+It still is painful, of course, not to make a dream come true when you have worked so hard for it.
+Right now, I am in that space of keeping the faith and reminding myself that everything happens for a reason, even when we cannot yet see or understand that reason.

 Goodbye to the Dream Home!
 Finding Happiness When A Dream Falls Apart _ photo of what I wanted